CADMonkey21/p2pool-go-VTC/README.md

 # p2pool-go-VTC

 This is a **Go‑based** implementation of the P2Pool protocol with first‑class support for **Vertcoin (VTC)**.
 The aim is a modern, high‑performance, cross‑platform node that is simple to deploy on anything from a Raspberry Pi to a full server.

 ---

 ### Current State: Functional Alpha (Core Logic Stable)

 The node is in a **functional alpha state**.
-Thanks to recent debugging and development, the core logic is now stable.
-The node can:
+The core logic is now stable, and the node is fully interoperable with the live p2pool network.
+The latest updates have resolved critical performance and validation bugs.

+The node can now:

-* Connect to legacy Python peers and maintain a stable connection.
+* Connect to legacy Python peers and maintain stable connections.
 * Accept Verthash miners over the Stratum protocol (port `9172`).
-* Correctly validate shares from its local miners.
+* Correctly validate shares from its own miners **and from network peers**.
-* Build and manage a local share chain, broadcasting new shares to the network.
+* Build and manage a share chain that is in sync with the global p2pool network.
 * Load the existing share chain from disk quickly on startup.

-With the main validation and performance issues resolved, the primary focus is now on implementing the payout and block submission logic.
+With the core functionality now stable and proven, the primary remaining task is to implement the payout and block submission logic.

 ---